 - Similarly, we can see one theme in the third response and that is Game Room.

 - We can find each theme a single time in the second and third responses.
 So, we have typed 1 in those cases.

 - After that, you can follow the same step to count the number of themes of each response.

-Read More: How to Use Analyze Data in Excel (5 Easy Methods)
+Read More: How to Analyze Qualitative Data in Excel

 STEP 4: Insert Pivot Table

 - In the following step, we need to insert a Pivot Table using the dataset.

 - To do so, select a cell in the dataset.